haled/presentations/README.md

 # presentations
-Presentations I've given with supporting material.
+This repository contains presentations I've given and their supporting materials.